 - Permanent washable filter screen – No ‘check filter’ warning

 The Honeywell portable ac unit can cool a space of up to 350 square feet.
 It has auto-evaporation and a quiet operation.
 It also features a washable filter and filter change alert to make maintenance easier.
-There is also an exhaust hose and built in dehumidifier.
-With digital controls, you can enjoy the simplicity and comfort of 2 speeds, smart digital humidstat, 24 hour energy saving timer and remote control wth digital display.
+There is also an exhaust hose and built-in dehumidifier.
+With digital controls, you can enjoy the simplicity and comfort of 2 speeds, a smart digital humidistat, 24-hour energy-saving timer, and remote control with digital display.

 - More breathable tent space with filtration system.

 - Save heavy lifting with light portable ac (only 45 lbs.)

 - Quick setup.
 Roll to the preferred cooling area.

 - Quiet operation (same level as people having a conversation)